DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 **UPDATE** -

-Nov 25th, 2023: Support for User Messsaging Platform (UMP) has been added (Android support for **Delphi 12 only**), which is required by Google in some geographic locations.
+Nov 25th, 2023: Support for User Messsaging Platform (UMP) has been added (Android support for **Delphi 12 only**, iOS support for Delphi 11.x and Delphi 12), which is required by Google in some geographic locations.
 This is **enabled by default**, and will require configuration in your [AdMob settings](https://apps.admob.com).

 See [below](#user-messaging-platform-ump-support) for further information about the UMP support.